BYRON POPE SPEED OF LIGHT 'MUSIC FOR EARTHDWELLERS & STARSEEKERS'

 This is absolutely top-drawer material with superb grooves that astral travelers are looking for.
 The three percussionists unlock rhythms that move your bones and bring alive new levels of consciousness…pure raw cosmic energy turned into vibrations and notes at the speed of light.

 Today we are proud to present to you the first ever vinyl reissue of this rare album (original copies tend to go for large amounts since only 1000 copies were pressed upon its release in 1982).
-This reissue is now available as a deluxe 180g vinyl edition (limited to 500 copies) featuring the original artwork and also comes with an insert containing pictures and liner notes.
-An exclusive color vinyl variant for this release is also available from LIGHT IN THE ATTIC (100 copies CLEAR vinyl).
+This reissue is now available as a deluxe 180g vinyl edition featuring the original artwork and also comes with an insert containing pictures and liner notes.